Demi Rose Sizzles In A Strappy Gold Bikini

 Demi’s hair was slightly mussed at the roots, her part slightly zig-zagged.
 Several baby hairs peeked out near her part.
 Her locks tumbled over one shoulder and down her back in voluminous, beachy waves, some layered pieces ending at her chest.
 Her tresses curved around her bust and fell down to her midriff.

 Her eyebrows appeared shaped and groomed.
 They arched high above her honey brown eyes.
 She seemed to wear a smoky eye, with what appeared to be charcoal shadow on her lids.
-It looked like kohl liner swept over and slightly past her lids, giving a winged effect.
+It looked like kohl eyeliner swept over and slightly past her lids, giving a winged effect.
 The apples of her cheeks seemed to be brushed with bronzer and highlighter.
 Her plump pout looked like it was filled in with a nude matte shade.

 As for jewelry, Demi accessorized the look with giant gold earrings that matched her bikini.

-As The Inquisitr readers and Demi Rose fans know, the model frequently shares revealing photos on her Instagram story and Instagram grid.
+As her fans know, the model frequently shares revealing photos on her Instagram story and Instagram grid.
 She recently posted a video of herself rocking a red bikini top that showed off her voluptuous cleavage.

 She also uploaded a clip of herself wearing a black sparkly dress with a plunging neckline that also flaunted all of her assets.